codetwentyfive/Project-GUODH/docs/SYSTEM_DESIGN.md

 ### 4. External Services
 - **Web Voice & STT Integration**:
   - Voice calls over the internet (e.g., WebRTC)
-  - Speech-to-Text using a third-party API (e.g., Google/AWS) or self-hosted engine
+  - Speech-to-Text using a third-party API (e.g.,opensource/whisper) or self-hosted engine
   - Recording (if supported by the platform or via a custom server-side solution)
   - Notifications (e.g., email, push) in place of SMS